Keep Indoor Places Well Ventilated to Reduce Transmission

 Doctors and Dentists

 RVT have been in discussions with other healthcare providers who require temporary ventilation solutions in order to keep their staff and patients safe when they re-open.
-We have been recommending the Dustex Raptor with HEPA filtration, which is capable of providing negative or positive pressure, and will deliver 4 air changes per hour for a 100m2 area (based on a 2.4m ceiling height).
+We have been recommending the Dustex Raptor with HEPA filtration, which is capable of providing negative or positive pressure, and will deliver 33 air changes in a 30m3 room (examples are pictured at the bottom of this page).

 Public Health England explain that “a single air change is estimated to remove 63% of airborne contaminants... and after 5 air changes, less than 1% of the original airborne contamination is thought to remain”.